Skip to main content

 FAQ

-How do I persist data?
-Currently, you would need to implement a new Repository class that inherits the interface of BookmarkRepository and connects to a database like SQLite or PostgreSQL.
+How do I persist my bookmarks?
+Currently, the API resets on every restart.
+You would need to modify app/db/repository.py to use a database like SQLite or PostgreSQL.